Military history of Italy: World War II

 Senior leadership was also an issue.
 Mussolini personally assumed control of all three individual military service ministries with the intention of influencing detailed planning.
 Comando Supremo (the Italian High Command) consisted of only a small complement of staff that could do little more than inform the individual service commands of Mussolini's intentions, after which it was up to the individual service commands to develop these into proper plans and execute.
 The result was that there was no central direction for operations and the three military services tended to work independently, focusing only on their fields, with little inter-service cooperation.
-The Army itself was essentially split into two different institutions; those institutionally loyal to the king (Regio Esercito) and those to Mussolini, and discrepancies in pay existed for personnel of equal rank, but from different units.

 Following the German conquest of Poland, Mussolini would change his mind repeatedly as to whether he would enter the war.
 The British commander in Africa, General Archibald Wavell, correctly predicted that Mussolini's pride would ultimately cause him to enter the war.
 Wavell would compare Mussolini's situation to that of someone at the top of a diving board: "I think he must do something.
 If he cannot make a graceful dive, he will at least have to jump in somehow; he can hardly put on his dressing-gown and walk down the stairs again."

 Some historians believe that Italian leader Benito Mussolini was induced to enter the war against the Allies by secret negotiations with British Prime Minister Winston Churchill, with whom he had an active mail correspondence between September 1939 and June 1940.
 The journalist Luciano Garibaldi wrote that "in those letters (which disappeared at Lake Como in 1945) Churchill may have extorted Mussolini to enter the war to mitigate Hitler's demands and dissuade him from continuing hostilities against Great Britain as France was inexorably moving toward defeat.
 In light of this, Mussolini could urge Hitler turn against the USSR, the common enemy of both Churchill and Mussolini".

 Initially, the entry into the war was clearly political opportunism, which led to a lack of consistency in planning, with principal objectives and enemies being changed with little regard for the consequences.
 Mussolini was well aware of the military and material deficiencies but thought the war would be over soon and did not expect to do much fighting.
 This led to confusion amongst ordinary Italians and soldiers who had little idea of what they were fighting for and, hence, had little conviction and saw little justification for it.
 As the war progressed and one disaster followed another, Comando Supremo were forced to take more serious steps in their planning.